ska-telescope/ska-sdp-qa-signal-display/README.md

 (1) create the `"ska-sdp-qa-metric-network"` -> (2) start Message Broker -> (3) Start Metric Generator\
 **Step 2** Then start [QA Data API](https://gitlab.com/ska-telescope/ska-sdp-qa-data-api) using information in it's README.\
 **Step 3:** Finally start the [QA Display](https://gitlab.com/ska-telescope/sdp/ska-sdp-qa-display) in this repository, using the steps below.\
-**Spoofing data to display:** Consult [QA Metric Generator](https://gitlab.com/ska-telescope/ska-sdp-qa-metric-generator/-/tree/main/metric-generator).
+**Sending spoof data to display:** Consult the README in the [metric-generator](https://gitlab.com/ska-telescope/ska-sdp-qa-metric-generator/-/tree/main/metric-generator) folder.

 ## Option-1: Using Container